KarimElgammal/analytics_cup_research/README.md

-# Finding Alvarez in the A-League
+# Finding Alvarez (and Others) in the A-League

-SkillCorner X PySport Analytics Cup 2026 — Research Track
+SkillCorner X PySport Analytics Cup 2026 - Research Track

 A player similarity study using broadcast tracking data to identify A-League players with characteristics matching world-class archetypes.